An artists journey

 Make it automatic

 I admit, I am paranoid about my digital assets.
 They have been created over a long time with lots of work and expense, and they are precious to me.
-I do not intend to loose them because of a preventable accident.
+I do not intend to lose them because of a preventable accident.

 Earlier I mentioned a stack of 11 failed disk drives.
 That is just the current accumulation.
 Many more have failed over my time of being a digital photographer.
 But I have never lost a file because of a disk failure.

-I believe a well thought out, in depth backup plan is a must for any serious photographer today.
+I believe a well thought-out, in depth backup plan is a must for any serious photographer today.
 Perhaps I overdo it.
 But I am not willing to take the risk of doing too little.

 I have tried to be clear that this is just my way of doing backup.
 Like all photographic workflow decisions, it is usually a personal choice.
 Yours may be lighter weight or more rigorous.
 Do what works for you.
 But do it.